 Bearnaise sauce is often served with steak.
 This is a sauce made with butter, egg yolk, vinegar and herbs, sort of like a hollandaise sauce but the tarragon and shallot differentiate it.
 Making it into a butter rather than a sauce is much easier as it uses a blender rather than whisk the sauce over heat.

 Using a blender is the easiest and quickest way to make this bearnaise butter.
 It complements this rib eye steak sandwich so well with the tarragon and shallot laced through it.
-This amount does make more than enough for this sandwich but it's great on roast chicken.
+This amount does make more than enough for this sandwich but it's great on roast chicken: I have a great recipe on the site for Roast Chicken in White Wine.

 How to cook the perfect rib eye steak